Taking a shower and meditating are tried-and-tested mood-lifters and relaxation techniques. So what happens when you combine both?

 “Wind down” are the words I would best associate with shower meditation practice.
 Sleep specialist Chris Winter believes that showering in warm water is also a natural aid in promoting better sleep since it eases mood and improves the body’s circadian rhythm (the cycle that controls metabolism and sleep).
 Ultimately, what makes shower meditation extra special is that I get to unwind in the most private place at home by doing simple breathing exercises.
 So with this, allow me to share my shower meditation practice:

 Control my environment

-I ask myself here: What would make me feel calm and comfortable?
-Normally, I make use of scented candles or my diffuser (preferably lavender scent) and I turn away from distractions, including my phone.
-Make sure that the shower also operates at the most comfortable temperature.
-Experts recommend a hot shower.
+I ask myself: What would make me feel calm and comfortable?
+Normally, I use scented candles or my diffuser (preferably lavender) and I turn away from distractions, including my phone.
+Make sure that the shower also operates at the most comfortable temperature, preferably a hot one.

 Clear my head before entering the shower

 The thing about meditating in the shower is that I’m away from a place that causes me stress (that is, my room that has become my office).
 So before I enter this safe space, I pretend I don’t have deadlines to chase or another day of work to conquer in a few hours.